Adopt or shop responsibly: Breeding, rescue, and my evolution

 Adoption applications are a tricky balance, and every shelter strikes it differently.
 It’s important for rescues to have some guidelines to avoid giving animals to folks who won’t be able to provide a stable home—but at the same time, too-difficult adoption restrictions (like insisting an adopter has a yard and doesn’t live in an apartment) can actually drive people to unethical breeders (who will happily give them a puppy without asking any questions).

-Ethical dog breeders are also key to preserve the species we love
+Ethical dog breeders try to preserve the species we love

 I’m a rescue advocate.
-Having experienced the joy of adopting animals and volunteering with wonderful organizations firsthand, it used to be difficult for me to imagine supporting anything that wasn’t a shelter or rescue.
+Having experienced the joy of adoption and volunteering firsthand, it used to be difficult to imagine supporting any organization that wasn’t a shelter or rescue.

 I praise ethical breeders for trying above all to maintain steady temperaments and good health in their puppies.
 There is so much value in a dog with a known ancestry, reasonably expected personality, and low chance of genetic diseases!

 Note that I emphasize words like ethical.
 Are there bad dog breeders out there?
-Absolutely: Puppy mills, backyard operations in it for the wrong reasons, folks who want their dog to have a litter just because it would be fun (or because they don’t take precautions and it happened by accident), people who produce purebreds with a focus on appearance alone, people who think breeding certain dogs gives them a status boost… and more, sadly.
+Absolutely: Puppy mills, backyard operations in it for the wrong reasons, folks who want their dog to have a litter just because it would be fun (or because they don’t take precautions and it happened by accident), people who produce purebreds with a focus on appearance alone, people who push purebred standards to unhealthy extremes, people who think breeding certain dogs gives them a status boost… and more, sadly.

 Those are the breeders contributing to overpopulated shelters.
 Those are the people who claim to love dogs but actually hurt them.